gr-blog/gregros.dev/posts/typescript/03/fixing-type-inference-in-generic-rest-parameters.post.md

 - It widens types, but only up to a point.
 - Literal types, objects, and primitive types are all treated differently.
 - The order in which the parameters appear can matter.
-- But in other cases, that order is ignored.
+- But in other cases, TypeScript ignores it.

 Here are some [tests](https://www.typescriptlang.org/play/?importHelpers=true&experimentalDecorators=true#code/CYUwxgNghgTiAEkoGdnwDIEtkBcA8AKgHzwDeAUPPFDgBQB2AXPPQK4C2ARiDAJTMEA3OQC+5UEjjwAZq3pgcmAPb0M2fMVoA6HbADmyAQG0AuvzW5CRYeTArcLDtxjwAvPACM1NGy49b9jjwAPpe7l4ongH0DsEATG7wCZFx0Q5QGYlGHgA0SXkARAAWIBAQSgUmaUFyANb0SgDuqu4ADN7wdQ3N5Fi4tKF58bzwAPSjnvAAPkm96gO5ZCIj45OAMuRz-YPwBQUrE14bfXTbu0Nx++vkm3SkUMweInmknMxxy2MTpDpaYscLhQKeS6TXovButDOIUWw0+kyAA) – if you manage to piece it together, I’d love to hear about it in the [Discord](https://discord.gg/ePjFUSRfPh)!